Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Can we go for a weekend?

-LORELAI: We’ll see how much Valium Auntie Sookie can lend mommy.
+LORELAI: We’ll see how much Valium Auntie Sookie can lend Mommy.

 LORELAI: Joan and Melissa Rivers here think I’m being morbid.